 Call Center and Telephone Support for Working Remotely

-During the month of March the Drexel IT Network Operations Center made arrangements to help many of the University's most important call centers (Drexel Central, HR, Helpdesk, etc) to support the remote working environment that began with the University decision to close all campus facilities on March 20th.
+During the month of March 2020, the Drexel IT Network Operations Center made arrangements to help many of the University's most important call centers (Drexel Central, HR, Helpdesk, etc) support the remote work environment that began with the University's decision to close campus facilities during the initial COVID outbreak.
+As the University comes back to campus in Fall of 2021, the University is embracing flexible work arrangements that support on-going remote work options.

-Regardless if you manage a small or large call center used to support business operations, research, or other functions, the telecommunications engineers in the Drexel IT Network Operations Center are available to help you design and implement a remote working strategy.
+Regardless of the size of your office or call center used to support your business operation, research, or other function, the telecommunications engineers in the Drexel IT Network Operations Center are available to help you design and implement an all or partial remote working strategy.
+This can include converting your existing Drexel telephone number to a Virtual Soft Phone that you can use remotely, anywhere, anytime.

-One of the simplest and most important tips we can suggest for those who are responsible for University call centers, particularly if you already make use of a Voice Menu application associated with one of your publicly advertised Drexel phone numbers, is to review your voice menu scripts.
+For offices looking for assistance with call centers, start your journey by reviewing your current voice menus and scripts.
 You will be surprised how often such a review is overlooked.
 To do this, call each of your "main" published numbers and test each voice menu option in your greeting.
 Make sure all voice announcements are up-to-date.
-It's very common that business hours, address locations, and other critical information may have become obsolete.
+It's very common that business hours, address locations, and other critical information has become obsolete.

 If you find your current remote call center strategy isn't working for you, or you need to make and adjustment to you Voice Menu, please contact the IT Network Operations Center to schedule a telephone consultation to review your needs.
-Even a small adjustment to your call center operation might provide an improvement to your remote operation as we continue to work through the current COVID-19 crisis.
+Even a small adjustment to your call center operation might provide an improvement to your remote operation as we adjust to the normal.

 To inquire about options, request changes, or to request a consultation, please email email@example.com (or call 215-895-6666) and the NOC will schedule an appointment to assist you.